 After getting off hangover how Apache Spark and MapReduce works, we need to understand how these two technologies compare with each other, what are their pros and cons, so as to get a clear understanding which technology fits our use case.

-As we can see, MapReduce involves at least 4 disk operations while Spark only involves 2 disk operations.
+As we can see, MapReduce involves at least 4 disk operations whereas Spark only involves 2 disk operations.
 This is one reason for Spark to be much faster than MapReduce.
 Spark also caches intermediate data which can be used in further iterations helping Spark improve its performance further.
 The more iterative the process the better is the Spark performance due to in-memory processing and caching.
 This is where MapReduce performance not as good as Spark due to disk read/write operations for every iteration.

 Let’s see a comparison between Spark and MapReduce on different other parameters to understand where to use Spark and where to use MapReduce

 MapReduce is designed for batch processing and is not as fast as Spark.
 It is used for gathering data from multiple sources and process it once and store in a distributed data store like HDFS.
 It is best suited where memory is limited and processing data size is so big that it would not fit in the available memory.